os-omar/the-mock/README.md

 ## The-Mock Server GUI

 The-Mock server has a friendly GUI which can easily lead you to create mock end-points.<br />
+just navigate to:
-just navigate to http://localhost:3000, if you run it locally.<br />
+* http://localhost:3000, if you run it locally.
-OR to http://your-domain, if the-mock server is deployed online.<br />
+* http://your-domain, if the-mock server is deployed online.

 To create an end-point first create a path e.g: __/the-mock/server?name=os__<br />
 then create resource/s for it e.g: __GET, POST ..etc__